mavlink/mavlink-devguide/en/services/high_latency.md

   > **Note** The heartbeat is used to build MAVLink routing tables between channels.
     Commands addressed specifically to the high latency component may not be routed from another channel (i.e. you can connect to the component from a GCS directly, but not via a MAVLink router).
 - Only the [command protocol](../services/command.md) service messages and [HIGH_LATENCY2](#HIGH_LATENCY2) message should be sent over the high latency channel.
-- Ground stations should not send or receive [mission protocol](../services/mission.md) items or [parameter protocol](../services/parameter.md) items over the high latency channel in order to prevent congestion.

 The other rules are essentially the same but there are some implications of the above changes:
 - Messages from the high latency channel should be routed to other nodes on the network as usual.
   Note that this in reality most systems on a high latency network **only** send `HIGH_LATENCY2`.
 - Addressed messages should be sent over the high latency channel (in both directions) in accordance with the normal routing rules.
   In practice the lack of `HEARTBEAT` means that addressed messages are unlikely to arrive, and hence be sent.
-- Parameters, waypoints, geofences and rally points will not be downloaded over a high latency channel.
-- The GCS should carefully manage what messages to send to the autopilot, in order to avoid congestion on the high latency link

 The implication is that while all components on a MAVLink network will get [HIGH_LATENCY2](#HIGH_LATENCY2) updates, only the directly connected GCS (or other component) will be able send [command protocol](../services/command.md) messages to the vehicle.